Disclosure: As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you -read more

 Below are our in-depth reviews of each product to highlight the pros and cons, plus why we think it deserves a place in our recommendations.

-The Roborock S6 MaxV is one of the most intelligent robot vacuums currently available in the UK.
+The Roborock S6 Pure is part of their flagship S6 line that are the most intelligent robot vacuums currently available in the UK.
 This is thanks to both lidar (laser navigation) and visual cameras working together to provide accurate mapping of up to 3 floors in your home and detecting obstacles.
-Whilst object avoidance still isn’t perfect, the S6 MAX V performs better than most.

-The impressive 2,500 pascals (pA) of suction power works wonders on both hard floors and carpets, picking up even the smallest particles of dust.
+The impressive 2,000 pascals (pA) of suction power works wonders on both hard floors and carpets, picking up even the smallest particles of dust.
+It’s not as powerful as the more expensive S6 MAX V but offers better value for money.

-The robot has a 300ml water tank and this happens to be one of the largest mop cloth brackets of robot vacuums.
-You will need to set up no-mop or no-vacuum modes before sending it out on mopping duties, but once set up it manages to stay within the boundaries you set.
+The robot can switch between vacuuming and mopping on its own thanks to a built-in 180ml water tank.
+You will need to set up no-mop or no-vacuum areas before sending it out on mopping duties.
 You can also set different suction power or water levels for each room.

 Other features include Alexa and Google assistant integration and the ability to remotely view the robot via the app.
 It’s a bit of a gimmick but useful if you need to check in on your home or a pet.